 3) How to petition for Open slots at the SRAA® Regatta.

-- Teams without qualifying regattas may petition for Open “slots” beginning after April 17, 2015.
+- Teams without qualifying regattas may petition for Open “slots” after April 16, 2017.

-- Teams with qualifying regattas that do not automatically qualify may still petition for an open slot in the regatta.
+- Teams with qualifying regattas that do not automatically qualify may still petition for an open slot after their qualifying regatta.

 - Petitioning teams should provide evidence of why they should be considered.

 - A subcommittee of the SRAA® Board of Directors will consider petitions as they are received, with priority given to competitive teams that are not in one of the championship regattas.